aishwaryagaikwad21/Rock-paper-scissor/README.md

  - Only four players can join the game.

- - Since no input mechanism is mentioned, not much of work is done on frontend.
-Hence keep check on server terminal and client terminal for events taking place in the game room.
+ - Since no input mechanism is mentioned in requirements, hence keep check on server terminal and client terminal for events taking place in the game room.

  - There are 50 rounds in the game.
 Values for stone, scissor and paper are considered as 7,8,9 respectively for computing.
 Values are generated randomly.